Summary

 Business career

-According to his campaign biography, Johnson worked as PACUR’s accountant and a machine operator.[8]
-The company later expanded into specialty plastics used in medical device packaging, which involved hiring salespeople and exporting products to other countries.[8]
+Johnson moved to Oshkosh, Wisconsin, in 1979 so he could help establish the PACUR plastic company with his brother-in-law.[4]
+He worked with the company as a machine operator and an accountant.[1]
+He lived five minutes away from work and went home each day for lunch.[3]
+The company later expanded into specialty plastics used in medical device packaging, which involved hiring salespeople and exporting products to other countries.[5]
 In the mid-1980s, Pat Curler left PACUR and Johnson became its CEO.
 In 1987, the Curler family sold PACUR to Bowater Industries for $18 million; Johnson remained the company’s CEO.
-In 1997, he purchased PACUR from Bowater; he remained CEO until he was elected to the Senate in 2010.[9]
+In 1997, he purchased PACUR from Bowater; he remained CEO until he was elected to the Senate in 2010.[6]

 U.S. Senate